In control when the power goes out

 Regarding extreme weather events, “January’s fire on Dillon Road is a great example of how much we’ve learned since Marshall and how well we communicate with city partners,” said Mailliard.

-(Quick timeout: On Jan.
+The Dillon Fire: On Jan.
 5, farming equipment sparked a brush fire on Dillon Road in southeastern Boulder County near Louisville.
 It consumed about 35 acres.
 No structures were damaged, and no injuries were reported.
-Time in.)

 “We received real-time information from our awesome fire department, and even though we were within the evacuation area, we knew we were safe and wouldn’t need to evacuate,” he said.